 - losses that affect ability to work

 - losses that affect ability to perform daily tasks

-An experienced Melbourne or Titusville personal injury attorney can help accident victims receive the compensation they deserve by assisting with ensuring the above listed losses are properly documented, submitted, and presented as required by the court.
+An established Melbourne or Titusville injury attorney can help accident victims receive the compensation they deserve by assisting with ensuring the above listed losses are properly documented, submitted, and presented as required by Brevard County courts.